IgniteUI/igniteui-docfx/en/components/charts/types/point-chart.md

 ## Angular Point Chart Example

-You can create the Angular Point Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting [`ChartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html) property to `Point` value, as shown in the example below.
+You can create the Angular Point Chart in the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html) control by binding your data to `ItemsSource` property and setting [`chartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#charttype) property to `Point` value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"